Adding to Your Daily Routine to Be More Productive

-Some meditators lay on their back in a comfortable position and a quiet area.
+Some meditators lie on their back in a comfortable and quiet area.
 Others use a lotus position.
 Or you can make yourself comfortable sitting up and closing your eyes.

 Start small if you’re new to meditation.
 Consistency is more important than the intensity at the outset.

 Sitting in a peaceful place with your eyes closed for a few minutes and focusing on your breath may be enough to get you started.

 You may be asking, what is this supposed to do?
 It slows you down mentally and physically for a brief period.

 Five minutes or 20 minutes once you get used to daily incorporating this exercise, you‘ll start to feel like you’ve just had a short nap.